Nixhekoo/NXHK-Preview_Mode/README.md

 # How to Install
 - THE SOFTWARE IS WINDOWS ONLY!
 - Download the [NXHKTP Release 2.2.0.0](https://github.com/Nixhekoo/NXHKTerminalPlugin/archive/refs/tags/NXHKTP_r2.2.0.0.zip)
-- If the browser blocks the download for suspicion of a Virus, click "Download Anyways" *(This is because you are downloading Standalone Executable File)*
+- If the browser blocks the download for suspicion of a Virus, click "Download Anyways" *(This is because you are downloading Executable File which doesnt have License)*
-- *(If While trying to run the game Windows Defender blocks the file, click "More Information" and "Run Anyways")*
+- *(If While trying to run the Plugin, Windows Defender blocks the file, click "More Information" and "Run Anyways")*
 - *(If Windows Antivirus blocks the file, disable antivirus or allow the file to be downloaded)*
-- Place the Header anywhere you want
 - Install the Software using included install batch files

 # How to Use